Applying for funding

 The "named researchers" are identified research staff that would be employed to carry out the work if the grant is awarded.
 They often have been involved to some extend in the development of the proposal but it isn't an obligation.
 A grant doesn't need research staff to be named at the application stage and often don't; the positions are then advertised and candidates invited to interview.
 Being a named researcher can be a way for postdocs to secure another position without having to interview.

 While this depends on the funder and the specific grant call, the PI and CoIs almost always need to be already employed by a research organisation, either permanently or during the all duration of the grant.
 This doesn't include being employed by another grant that needs to be delivered.
 This means that postdocs and researchers employed on fixed-term contracts are usually not eligible for these positions.

 UK Research and Innovation have created a new status for some of their funding schemes: Researcher co-investigator (RCoI).
-A RCoI is a person who is not eligible to be a PI or CoI, such as postdocs, but who is significantly involved in the design and writing of the grant proposal.
+A RCoI is a person who is not eligible to be a PI or CoI, such as postdocs, but who is significantly involved in the design, writing and delivery of the grant proposal.
 At the time of writing, this role was supported by the MRC, BBSRC, NERC and EPSRC.